vuestorefront/vue-storefront/packages/docs/integrate/integration-guide.md

 yarn add axios
 ```

-There are two function that can be used to create the client `onCreate` and `init`.
+There are two functions you can use to create the client:
-`onCreate` is executed on every request and can be used to customize the request or settings.
+- The `onCreate` is called on every request.
+You can use it to customize the request, response, or settings.
-`init` will be executed once on the midddleware bootsrap and should be use to setup initial GraphQL client instance.
+- The `init` is called once on the middleware setup.
+You can use it to set up the GraphQL or axios client instance.

 Now in the code editor, open `packages/api-client/src/index.server.ts`.
 Inside of it, there is the `onCreate` method.